cisco/mindmeld/source/userguide/auto_annotator.rst

 	LANGUAGE_CONFIG = {'language': 'es'}

 Many Spacy non-English NER models have limited entity support.
-To overcome this, the :class:`MultiLingualAnnotator` translates the sentence to English and detects entities using the English NER model.
+To overcome this, in addition to the entities detected by non-English NER models, the :class:`MultiLingualAnnotator` translates the sentence to English and detects entities using the English NER model.
 The English detected entities are compared against duckling candidates for the non-English sentence.
 Duckling candidates with a match between the type and value of the entity or the translated body text are selected.
 If a translation service is not available, the :class:`MultiLingualAnnotator` selects the duckling candidates with the largest non-overlapping spans.
 The sections below describe the steps to setup the annotator depending on whether a translation service is being used.